-Thankfully, DPAA has shifted from “identifying” recovered remains at its own inept laboratory to “accounting for” recovered remains identified by others.
-The vast majority of identifications of MIAs are completed by the Armed Forces DNA Identification Laboratory using DNA comparisons.
+Thankfully, DPAA has shifted from “identifying” recovered remains at its own inept laboratories to “accounting for” recovered remains identified by others.
+The vast majority of current identifications of MIAs are completed by the Armed Forces DNA Identification Laboratory using DNA comparisons.

 DPAA has obtained “Family Reference Samples” from only 6% of the families of MIAs from WW II.

 The Chief Rick Stone and Family Charitable Foundation is NOT a corporation.
 We do NOT have “Inc.” at the end of our Foundation’s name.
-We do NOT seek and accepts huge, multi-million dollar annual government contracts to recover MIA’s while claiming to be a “non-profit” to beg the public for money
+We do NOT seek and accepts huge, multi-million dollar annual government contracts while claiming to be a “non-profit” to beg the public for money

-DPAA doles out millions of taxpayer dollars annually to corporations who also claim to be “non-profit charities” while these “non-profits” seek out private donations to do the same work they are paid millions by the government to perform.
+DPAA doles out millions of taxpayer dollars annually to corporations who claim to be “non-profit charities” while these “non-profits” seek out private donations to do the same work they are paid millions by the government to perform.
 The Associated Press reported in June 2019 that just one “non-profit” corporation has received $4.1 million this year alone from DPAA and had received a total of $12 million over the past few years.